charanguggilam123/mutility/README.md

 2. when using forms espicially template driven if form obj in component and html are not matching, check spellings and hierarchy and see if for all inputs you have mentioned ngModel directive or not

 Further:
-1. implement a more robust applications using guards modules with lazy loading observable and state management using ngrx
+1. implement a more robust applications using guards modules with lazy loading observable. [tv-share](https://github.com/charanguggilam123/gsc-tv-share)
+2. state management using ngrx
-2. implement endpoints of csr generator and paginate data
+3. complete implementation of endpoints of csr generator and paginate data

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0.